 3-member panel headed by Retired Justice V S Sirpurkar to probe Hyderabad encounter: CJI to T'gana

-Hyderabad, Dec 12: The Supreme Court on Thursday ordered three member judicial inquiry which is to be headed by former SC judge VS Sirpurkar into the encounter deaths of four four men who allegedly raped and murdered a 26-year-old veterinary doctor on the outskirts of Hyderabad.
+Hyderabad, Dec 12: The Supreme Court on Thursday ordered three-member judicial inquiry which is to be headed by former SC judge VS Sirpurkar into the encounter deaths of four-four men who allegedly raped and murdered a 26-year-old veterinary doctor on the outskirts of Hyderabad.

 "We are of the view that there (should) be an independent inquiry into the encounter," CJI SA Bobde was quoted by ANI as saying.

 ''People have right to know the truth.
 If you order criminal trial against the police, we won't issue orders.
-Otherwise we're inclined to order inquiry,'' he said.
+Otherwise, we're inclined to order inquiry,'' he said.

 Hyderabad vet rape-murder case: Telangana govt sets up SIT to probe encounter